Momona Tamada

-Momona Tamada (百々渚, Momona, born September 28, 2006) (Note: Tamada's Japanese name is written in her Instagram bio as「百々渚」.
-The kanji '百' (momo) means '[one] hundred' and '渚' (nagisa) means 'beaches'.
-In the nanori reading of 百, it is exclusively read as mo, which is reiterated with the usage of the 々 mark.) is a Canadian actress known for her role as Claudia Kishi in the television adaptation of The Baby-Sitters Club and her role as Ty Lee in the 2024 live-action adaptation of Avatar: The Last Airbender.
+Momona Tamada (玉田 百々渚, Tamada Momona) is a Canadian actress known for her role as Claudia Kishi in the television adaptation of The Baby-Sitters Club and her role as Ty Lee in the 2024 live-action adaptation of Avatar: The Last Airbender.

 Early life

 Momona Tamada was born on September 28, 2006, to Japanese parents in Vancouver, British Columbia.
 Tamada also has a younger brother named Hiro.
-She and her brother are first generation-born Canadian, born to Issei parents.
+She and her brother are first generation-born Canadian, born to Issei parents, and is fluent in both English and Japanese.
 Her name, which means 'hundreds of beaches', was inspired by the beaches of Vancouver.

 Career

 On July 26, 2019, Tamada made her debut as the younger version of Kimiko Miyashiro, "The Female", in the series The Boys, in the sixth episode of the first season.
 Later in 2019, she appeared in an episode of The Terror, as Kazu's great-granddaughter.

 In 2020, it was announced that Tamada would be playing the role of Claudia Kishi in the 2020 adaptation of The Baby-Sitters Club.

 In September 2022, it was announced that she was cast as Ty Lee in the 2024 adaptation of Avatar: The Last Airbender.
 In October 2022, she signed with Echo Lake Entertainment.
 In November 2022, she joined the cast of The Spiderwick Chronicles as the character Emiko.

+In August 2026, was announced that she will star in the film Hidden Heroes: A Descendants Story, from the Descendants film series, as Zara, the daughter of Yzma from The Emperor's New Groove.